 “The Worlds of Work! is one example of a great initiative where school divisions, LFCC, and two special people, Sally Michaels with the Frederick County Economic Development Authority, and Stacy Barrett, of Barrett Machining, came together to pool resources from the community to sponsor this event for nearly 3,000 seventh-graders.
 We are a community of leaders who believe that the future is our young people.
 We want them to be their absolute best.”

 LFCC was also a factor in a second award in the community partnerships and collaboration category.
-The Fauquier County Public Schools Division was honored for its collaboration with the Fauquier Education in Excellence Foundation and LFCC’s Fauquier Campus in connecting students and parents to the educational opportunities available at LFCC.
+The Fauquier County Public Schools Division was honored for its collaboration with the Fauquier Excellence in Education Foundation and LFCC’s Fauquier Campus in connecting students and parents to the educational opportunities available at LFCC.

 Additionally, LFCC partners with Valley Health System, which Gov. McAuliffe recognized for preparing students for the new Virginia economy by partnering with regional school divisions and other agencies in promoting and fostering a health science career pipeline.